Criteria and process

 Our dedicated in-house research team is scouring the world for organisations which seem to meet the criteria, drawing on our partners extensive networks, literature reviews and web searches.
 In addition we are seeking public nominations of possible organisations using the form below.

-The judging panel will meet in late October to discuss a final list of awardees.
+The judging panel will meet in December to discuss a final list of awardees.
 We have not put a lower or upper limit on the number of awards that might be made.
 That will be at the discretion of the jury.